Basics

 ARIA roles to describe widgets

-ARIA roles can be used to define otherwise meaningless HTML5 elements, such as divs and spans.
-Attaching a role gives assistive technologies information about how to handle each element.
+ARIA roles can be used to define generic HTML5 elements, such as divs and spans.
+Giving an element a role provides assistive technologies with information about how to handle each element.
 For example, the following seems to be a simple list:

 <ul>